 (The link feature can also be accessed in the ‘Text’ tab of the content editor)

-The Inline Linking tool will display below your selection …
+The Inline Linking editor appears below the selection …

-Paste in the URL of your target link or start typing a word or keyword phrase related to the page or post you want to hyperlink in the field to find related content …
+Paste in the URL of your target link or start typing a word or keyword phrase related to the title of the page or post you want to hyperlink into the field to find related content …

 (Inline Linking editor – Apply button)

-You can access the advanced linking feature by clicking on the gear button …
+You can access the advanced linking editor by clicking on the gear icon …

 (WordPress Inline Linking – ‘Link Options’ button)